Boosting biodiversity on land

 Replenishing aquifers

 Playas are a primary source of freshwater in arid areas because they collect and filter rainwater and runoff.
-For local communities, restoring playa lakes will help refill aquifers, boosting clean drinking water availability in the region.
+For local communities, restoring playa lakes helps refill aquifers, boosting clean drinking water availability in the region.

 Restoring nature